Storage & Back-up Workflow for Filmmakers

 An SSD per assignment

 The storage and backup workflow for video editors from Tech Notice, for example, utilizes three SSDs.
-One for applications, a second for project assets, and a third for temporary files optimized at 10Gbps, along with a NAS or HDD as an archive drive.
+One for applications, a second for video project assets, and a third for temporary files optimized at 10Gbps, along with a NAS or HDD as an archive drive.

 A mixture of SSD, HDD, and Cloud